 Sign in prior to 6PM Eastern Time on any given day.
 Why 6PM?
 Because it’s the time, i.e. midnight Italian time, that their system refreshes and new openings may pop up from people who have cancelled appointments.
 NOTE: Every day there are people cancelling appointments.
 Adjust the time based on your Time Zone, e.g. 3PM Pacific for the Los Angeles or San Francisco Consulates.

 In addition, if the day you are looking for an appointment is the day they add a day/week/month on the backend, then the system automatically will route you to that date, so you’ll see brand new available time slots (HIGHLIGHTED IN GREEN) at about 6:01pm Eastern.

 Otherwise, navigate to the Calendar Page by repeating all the steps we outlined, and then “wait” for the clock to strike 6pm Eastern.

 NOTE: Because so many people are logging in at the same time, it all depends on where you are in the queue that day.
 Generally speaking, you should not refresh your browser, because you may run the risk of being booted out and lose your spot in the queue.
 If you are high enough up the queue you could be lucky to “click” on an opening and secure the appointment.
 By 6:15pm or so, all the available new openings, whether from these cancellations or on the back end will be “gone”, taken upby somebody else.

 PLEASE NOTE: Each Italian Consulate has slightly different procedures.
 For instance, the Italian Consulate in Boston opens up the Calendar with “new available times” only once a month (every first Monday of each month).

-Lately, more and more Italian Consulates are now making available cancellations in real time; if you login several times a day, and you are lucky, an opening may show up.
+Lately, more and more Italian Consulates are making available cancellations in REAL TIME; if you login multiple times a day, and you are lucky (!), an opening may come up.